 Related: 3 Little-Known Anti-Acne Ingredients For Clearer Skin

 What Are The Best Alternatives To The Caveman Regimen?

 I recommend a gentle skincare routine that tackles your acne without destroying your skin’s acid mantle.
 Here’s how to create one:

 Opt for a gentle, pH-balanced foaming cleanser that removes excess oil without disrupting the skin’s acid mantle.
 Anything with a pH higher than 6.5 is bad news for skin.

 Choose a lightweight, oil-free moisturizer that hydrates your skin without adding more oil to it.
 Oil-free moisturisers use humectants, like Glycerin and Hyaluronic Acid that draw moisture from the air into your skin, keeping it hydrated for longer.
-Bonus points if it has niacinamide.
+Bonus points if your moisturiser has niacinamide.
 This multitasker helps treat acne, soothe inflammation, hydrate skin, and brighten the complexion.

 - Shiseido Ultimate Sun Protection SPF 50 Sunscreen + WetForce For Sensitive Skin & Children ($42.00): Lightweight and waterproof, it provides excellent broad spectrum protection even for sensitive skin types.
 Available at Ulta

 Related: The Best Sunscreens For Oily Skin